-- 14.3.2 Contributed: where the injury is the result of accidental action by both players.
+14.3.2 Contributed: where the injury is the result of accidental action by an opponent.

 The injured player is permitted 15 minutes to recover.
 This may be extended by a further 15 minutes at the discretion of the Referee.
-If the player is then unable to continue, the match is awarded to the opponent.
-The score at the conclusion of the rally, in which the injury occurred, stands. - 14.3.3 Opponent-inflicted: where the injury is caused solely by the opponent. - 14.3.3.1 Where the injury is accidentally caused by the opponent, Rule 15 (Conduct) must be applied.
+If the player is then unable to continue, the match is awarded to the opposing team.

+The score at the conclusion of the rally in which the injury occurred, stands.

+- 14.3.3 Opponent-inflicted: where the injury is caused solely by an opponent.
+14.3.3.1 Where the injury is accidentally caused by an opponent, Rule 15 (Conduct) must be applied.
 The injured player is permitted 15 minutes to recover.
-If the player is then unable to resume play, the match is awarded to the injured player. - 14.3.3.2 Where the injury is caused by the opponent's deliberate or dangerous play or action, if the injured player requires any time for recovery, the match is awarded to the injured player.
+If the player is then unable to resume play, the match is awarded to the injured player's team. - 14.3.3.2 Where the injury is caused by an opponent's deliberate or dangerous play or action, if the injured player requires any time for recovery, the match is awarded to the injured player's team.
 If the injured player is able to continue without delay, Rule 15 (Conduct) must be applied.